DH-MP/GGZ/README.md

 GGZ (Game Gravity Zone)
 ===

-For fun nothing for school especially not for 837
+An easy-peasy web app using Java enterprise technology, built for fun nothing for school especially not for 387.